adwardstark/kickstart_appium/README.md

   ```
 - Android

-  Make sure you start the correct emulator which you've specified in the `test_android.py` file before executing the command below.
+  Make sure to set `ANDROID_HOME` environment variable pointing to the `Android SDK` and then start the emulator which you've specified in the `test_android.py` file before executing the command below.
   ```bash
   pytest test_android.py
   ```